cividi/whitepaper/README.md

 - Accordingly, a model can also be developed in which users (e.g. of mobile telephony or postal services) are involved in the monetization of their data.
 This could be done in the form of a partnership or with open source tools.
 - Client services are further development and regularized with help of a sales and support team.

-**2021 Further development**
+**2021+ Further development**

 _"Activating the potential in the evaluation of data"._

-- Data can be used to generate structural indices for the use of urban in this room.
+- Data is used to generate structural indices for urbanism work.
 - The indices can be marketed via user licenses or project work.
 - Participants ("cooperative members") are compensated for their contributions.
+- And much, much more!

 ---

-# Quotes and citations
+# Citations

 > _The tools currently available to policymakers, legislators, and courts were developed to oversee human decisionmakers and often fail when applied to computers instead.
 For example, how do you judge the intent of a piece of software? [...]
 We challenge the dominant position in the legal literature that transparency will solve these problems.
 Disclosure of source code is often neither necessary (because of alternative techniques from computer science) nor sufficient (because of the issues analyzing code) to demonstrate the fairness of a process._
 -- [Accountable Algorithms](https://scholarship.law.upenn.edu/penn_law_review/vol165/iss3/3/) (Joshua A. Kroll et al. 2017)